AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/staying-in-sync-with-upstream.md

         ![Sync fork](../../img/upstream-sync-1.png){width="600"}
     </figure>

-1. After pressing `Sync fork` a pop-up will notify you that the branch is out-of-date.
+2. After pressing `Sync fork`, GitHub will notify you that the branch is out-of-date.
 Go ahead and press `Update branch`.

+    - If GitHub instead tells you there are conflict that must be resolved, see the [section below on resolving sync conflicts](#syncing-your-fork-when-there-are-sync-conflicts).

     <figure markdown="span">
         ![Update branch](../../img/upstream-sync-2.png){width="300"}
     </figure>

-1. If your `main` branch has been updated successfully, you will now see a note that the branch is up to date with `AlexsLemonade/OpenScPCA-analysis`.
+3. If your `main` branch has been updated successfully, you will now see a note that the branch is up to date with `AlexsLemonade/OpenScPCA-analysis`.

     <figure markdown="span">
         ![Successful sync](../../img/upstream-sync-3.png){width="600"}
     </figure>

-1. Before making any changes locally, you will need to pull the synced changes from GitHub to your computer.
+4. Before making any changes locally, you will need to pull the synced changes from GitHub to your computer.

     In GitKraken, you will see two versions of the `main` branch in the branch graph: